 At the end of every nine-week period, students will receive a detailed report card from each of their teachers.
-As a double check mechanism, the Guidance Department will mail nine-week grades home.
+The Counseling Department will mail nine-week grades home as well.
+Additionally, interim grade reports will be sent home with students after the third and sixth week of the marking period.

 The frequency of parental contact is based upon the nature of the student's behavior and performance as well as the parents' desire for regular communication with the school.
-In general, teachers should make every effort to contact parents with information that will facilitate the development of a collaborative working relationship between the home and the school.
+In general, teachers will make every effort to contact parents with information that will facilitate the development of a collaborative working relationship between the home and the school.